-Images are perceived in color, tonality and sharpness.
-Other interpolation techniques maintain color and tonality but sacrifice sharpness by "inflating" the image uniformly.
-The image still looks familiar but will not be crisp.
+Photos are perceived in color, tonality, textures, and sharpness.
+Other interpolation techniques maintain color and tonality but sacrifice textures sharpness by "inflating" the image uniformly.
+The image still looks similar, but will not be crisp.
 Depending on the amount of interpolation, this can be severe and noticeable even at standard viewing distances.
-ON1 Resize maintains the color, tonality, and sharpness of an image at all sizes.
-It will always look the same when viewed at the proper distances.
+ON1 Resize Al maintains the color, tonality, textures, and sharpness of a photo at all sizes.
+It can actually create new detail at the proper scale.